vdohare/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-spa/section06/react/config.md

 export default App;
 ```

+## Outside components

-If you find that your application needs to interact with the Auth object outside of a child component context, you can create the Auth object directly and pass it to the Security component as shown below.
+You may find that your application needs to interact with the `Auth` object outside of a child component context.

+In this case, you can create the `Auth` object directly and pass it to the `Security` component.

-Note that Auth has a dependency on the 'history' npm module.
-You should create this history object and pass it as a property to the Auth construxtor object as shown:
+Note that Auth has a dependency on the `history` npm module.
+You should create an instance of this history object and pass it as a property to the `Auth` constructor.
+You should pass this same history object instance to `Router`

 ```javascript